Ancient history in County Louth

 St. Mary’s Abbey

-St. Mary’s Abbey is a large church ruin and now stands at the edge of farmland.
-The present abbey ruin was built in 1312 over another existing ruin.
-Entry past the surrounding fence and gates is not permitted, and so here again we could only take a few photos.
+St. Mary’s Abbey is a large church ruin that now stands at the edge of farmland.
+The present abbey was built in 1312 over another existing ruin.
+Entry past the surrounding fence and gates is not permitted, so again, we could only take a few photos here.

 ancient history in County Louth